TomSoderling/TomSoderling.github.io/_posts/2018-01-20-Use-all-the-space-on-iPhone-X.md

 From here, I'd suggest [following steps 2 - 8 in this guide from Xamarin](https://developer.xamarin.com/guides/ios/application_fundamentals/working_with_images/launch-screens/#storyboard), on how to design the storyboard and place a launch image/icon.
 Then come back here when they start to talk about constraints.

 One tip:
-- If for some reason your app _already_ has a storyboard in it, it's probably being used at the Launch Screen already.
-After you create the new LaunchScreen storyboard, you may not see "LaunchScreen" appear in the Launch Screen dropdown box when editing your Info.plist file.
+- If for some reason your app _already_ has a storyboard in it, after creating the new LaunchScreen storyboard, you may not see "LaunchScreen" appear in the Launch Screen dropdown box when editing your Info.plist file.
 Quit Visual Studio for Mac and relaunch it and open your solution again.
 It should now appear.
 <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/dropdown.png" style="width: 500px;"/>